 Myles Felch, the assistant curator at the Maine Mineral and Gem Museum shared how excited he is that The Station could take a visitor's experience "beyond the museum" whether that was just more information beyond the signage in their outdoor rock garden or extending learning for students on field trips.

-STEMports is a National Science Foundation (NSF) funded collaborative research project between the Maine Mathematics and Science Alliance and the Field Day Lab at the University of Wisconsin-Madison.
 STEMports is an augmented reality game for community-based STEM learning and workforce development.
 STEMports engages youth and families in missions (ports) to enhance science, technology, engineering, and math learning, and to help them discover emerging STEM careers in their communities.

 Rural communities have a great deal of STEM embedded in the community’s identity, but that identity often goes unnoticed or under-appreciated.
 STEMports will challenge the mentality that a STEM education and career are only available to upper income youth and adults in urban areas.
 The reality is that STEM identities of rural communities are truly embedded in the culture of the community.
 STEMports is aimed at honoring, amplifying, and redefining the STEM identities of rural communities so that the community’s youth and adults can see that a STEM workforce can emerge and grow locally.